antarctica/bas-style-kit-jinja-templates/README.md

 {% extends "app/layouts/base.j2" %}
 ```

-To use a layout from these templates:
+Or to use a layout from these templates:

 ```jinja2
 {% extends "bas_style_kit/layouts/bsk_base.j2" %}